kusamanetwork/userguide/docs/try/validate.md

 Before setting up the validator, you will most likely want to take a look at the [Secure Validator Setup Page](./secure-validator-setup.md) to make sure you know what factors you should consider when designing your validator architecture.

-You should **NOT** run a validator if you have KSMA, but you do not have enough technical knowledge to set up a validator.
-Any KSMA that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of KSMA tokens!
-If you are not confident in your ability to run a validator node, it is recommended to nominate your KSMA to a trusted validator node, instead.
+You should **NOT** run a validator if you have KSM, but you do not have enough technical knowledge to set up a validator.
+Any KSM that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of KSM tokens!
+If you are not confident in your ability to run a validator node, it is recommended to nominate your KSM to a trusted validator node, instead.

 For this tutorial, we will use Ubuntu 18.04.
 No matter which operating system you are using, setup should be very similar.
 There are many [VPS](#vps-list) choices out there; feel free to pick the one you like.